-We encourage those of all ages who are interested in marine mammals, their protection and welfare to attend our training sessions.
+Seal Sitters Marine Mammal Stranding Network encourages those of all ages who are interested in marine mammals, their protection and welfare to attend our training sessions.
 Once a volunteer training session has been completed, you are eligible to become a member of Seal Sitters.

-Seal Sitters, along with co-sponsors Alki Community Council and Seattle Department of Parks and Recreation, held a cleanup of West Seattle's Alki Beach on July 21, 2012.
-Peggy Foreman of NOAA gave a short presentation about the dangers of marine debris shortly after we assembled at Alki's Statue of Liberty plaza (61st Ave SW and Alki Ave SW).
-The year's cleanup events were in honor of seal pup Sandy who was rescued from a West Seattle beach in August of 2011, rehabilitated at PAWS Wildlife Center, and then released back to the wild in January of 2012.
+All marine life is endangered by marine debris and pollution.
+Many, many thousands of marine animals and sea birds die each year from derelict fishing gear, marine debris and pollution.
+They are entangled and drowned by nets and gear.
+Strangled and contaminated by plastics.
+This year's beach cleanup event was held on Saturday morning, June 13, 2015.
+Once again, it was in honor of seal pup Sandy who was rescued from a West Seattle beach in August of 2011, rehabilitated at PAWS Wildlife Center, and then released back to the wild in January of 2012.
 Sandy was fitted with a satellite tag (glued to her fur which would be shed when she molted) to monitor her success in the wild and provide valuable data to biologists about foraging patterns of rehabbed seals.
-Sixty-six days later, Sandy was found dead, entangled in derlict fishing line off the Edmonds Pier.
+Sixty-six days later, Sandy was found dead, entangled in derelict fishing line off the Edmonds Pier.
 Read more about Sandy.